grittygrease/tls13-post-handshake-auth/draft-sullivan-tls-post-handshake-auth.md

 certificate requests are recieved that differ only in the certificate_request_context value, it is permitted to only answer the most recent request.

+## Error handling

+If a client has not advertised support for solicited client authentication and receives a CertificateRequest message, a fatal `unexpected_message` alert SHOULD be sent.
+Similarly, if a server has not advertised support for solicited server authentication and receives a CertificateRequest message, a fatal `unexpected_message` alert SHOULD be sent.

+If a client has not advertised support for spontaneous server authentication and receives a Certificate message with an unknown certificate_request_context, a fatal `unexpected_message` alert SHOULD be sent.
+Similarly, if a server has not advertised support for spontaneous client authentication and receives a CertificateRequest with an unknown certificate_request_context, a fatal `unexpected_message` alert SHOULD be sent.

+If a client receives a Certificate message with the most significant bit set as part of a spontaneous authentication or a CertificateRequest with the most significant bit set, a fatal `unexpected_message` alert SHOULD be sent.
+Similarly, if a server receives a Certificate message with the most significant bit unset as part of a spontaneous authentication or a CertificateRequest with the most significant bit unset, a fatal `unexpected_message` alert SHOULD be sent.

 # Security Considerations